nk2001/ImageProcessingTool/README.md

+Simple python script to convert images in HEIC format to JPG

-Before running, install the required libraries:
+Before running, install the required libraries: pillow-heif and piexif

 pip install pillow pillow-heif